Brookke/brookke.github.io/_posts/2025-06-01-graphql-fragments.md

 hidden: true
 ---

-As your app grows, you'll often reuse the same component across multiple pages—and each of those pages might query the same fields.
+As your app grows, you'll often reuse the same component across multiple pages and each of those pages might query the same fields.
 Manually keeping those queries in sync is painful and error-prone.
 This is where GraphQL fragments shine.

 ## A Bookstore example